dhsolver/vue-cms/readme.md

 npm run prod
 ```

-2. Upload dist directory to server or CDN
+2. Upload contents of dist directory to server or CDN